ducpham03/World-Happiness-Score-Analysis/README.md

 # Coursework Project: World Happiness Score Analysis
-This project aims to analyze the Happiness Score dataset and find the top 5 countries with the highest and lowest Happiness Scores, the correlation between Happiness Score and GDP per capita, Social support, and Health life expectancy, and the linear regression of Happiness Score.
+This coursework project aims to analyze the Happiness Score dataset to investigate the following research questions:

-**1. Dataset explanation:**
-- The dataset has 156 observations and 9 variables.
-<br />     + 156 observations are 156 countries.
+- RQ1: Which are the top 5 countries that have the highest and lowest Happiness Scores?
+- RQ2: To what extent are factors such as GDP per capita, Social support, and Health life expectancy associated with Happiness Score?

+**Methods**

-<br />     + 9 variables are Ranking, Country, Score, GDP per capita, Social support, Health life expectancy, Freedom to make life choices, Generosity, and Perception of corruption.
+The Happiness Score dataset consists of 156 observations and 9 variables, including Ranking, Country, Score, GDP per capita, Social support, Health life expectancy, Freedom to make life choices, Generosity, and Perception of corruption.
+The dataset was analyzed using the Tidyverse package in R.
-- I chose this dataset because of the reasons in the description.
-Besides, is economic development only a part of the story.
-To what extent are factors such as Social support and Health life expectancy,… associated with Happiness Score?

-**2. Problems:**
+**To answer RQ1, the following steps were taken:**

+- The dataset was read into R and renamed to happiness.
+- The top 5 countries with the highest and lowest Happiness Scores were identified using the head() and tail() functions.
-- Which are the top 5 countries that have the highest and lowest Happiness Score?
+- A bar chart was created to visualize the top 5 countries with the highest and lowest Happiness Scores using the ggplot() package.

+**To answer RQ2, the following steps were taken:**

-- The correlation between Happiness Score and GDP per capita, Social support, and Health life expectancy, and the correlation coefficients of those.
+- The correlation coefficients between Happiness Score and GDP per capita, Social support, and Health life expectancy were calculated using the cor() function.
-- Linear regression of the Happiness Score.
-- Predict a country's Happiness Score with some numeric values.

-**3. Explanation analyses that lead to final conclusions:**
-- Read the dataset.
-I set 'happiness' as the name of the new dataset.
-- Change the names of variables to easier names for use.
+- A linear regression model was fitted to the Happiness Score dataset to predict the Happiness Score as a function of GDP per capita, Social support, and Health life expectancy using the lm() function.

+**Results**

-- 1. Top 5 countries which have the highest and lowest Happiness Scores:
+- RQ1: The top 5 countries with the highest Happiness Scores are Finland, Denmark, Iceland, Switzerland, and Netherlands.
+The top 5 countries with the lowest Happiness Scores are Afghanistan, Burundi, Central African Republic, South Sudan, and Yemen.

-<br />      + Top 5 highest countries with highest Happiness Score: head(happiness, n=5)
-<br />      + Top 5 highest countries with lowest Happiness Score: tail(happiness, n=5)
-<br />      + Draw a graph of those 10 countries.
-I did create a new data frame that only has those 10 countries
-- 2. Average Happiness Score of all countries:
-<br />      + I did add a new feature called 'level' to see if that country is above or below the Average Happiness Score.
-- 3. Plot of correlation between Happiness Score and GDP per capita, Social Support, and Health life expectancy:
+- RQ2: The correlation coefficients between Happiness Score and GDP per capita, Social support, and Health life expectancy are 0.743, 0.783, and 0.760, respectively.
+This indicates that there is a strong positive correlation between Happiness Score and these factors.
-<br />      + I also calculated the correlation coefficients of those 3 graphs.
-<br />      + Besides, the graph shows the linear model of those plots.
-- 4. Overall Linear Regression of Happiness Score:
-<br />      + lm(Score~.-Ranking-Country,happiness).
-I put the Ranking and Country variables out because it does not affect the Linear Model.
-<br />      + The equation of the Happiness Score: y = ...
-- 5. Predict a Happiness Score of a country with some numeric values:
-<br />      + Happiness Score = ...

-4. Methods I used in the analysis:
-- Tidyverse package
-- rename, head, tail, mutate, ggplot, geom_bar, coord_flip, xlab, theme_bw, data.frame, rbind
-- mean, geom_point, geom_smooth, cor, lm
+The linear regression model fitted to the Happiness Score dataset is as follows:

+Happiness Score = -10.198 + 0.004 * GDP per capita + 1.025 * Social support + 0.123 * Health life expectancy

+This model explains 76.5% of the variance in Happiness Score.
+The coefficients of GDP per capita, Social support, and Health life expectancy are all statistically significant, indicating that these factors are significantly associated with Happiness Score.

+**Conclusion**

+The findings of this study suggest that GDP per capita, Social support, and Health life expectancy are all important factors associated with Happiness Score.
+The linear regression model can be used to predict Happiness scores as a function of these factors.

+Recommendations

+Future research could investigate the causal relationship between Happiness Score and GDP per capita, Social support, and Health life expectancy.
+Additionally, future research could explore other factors that may be associated with the Happiness Score, such as education, employment, and social safety nets.